optimagic-dev/optimagic/docs/source/development/ep-02-typing.md

 The current `cov` and `sdcorr` constraints apply to flattened covariance matrices, as well as standard deviations and flattened correlation matrices.
-This comes from a time where estimagic only supported an essentially flat parameter format (`DataFrames` with `"value"` column).
+This comes from a time where optimagic only supported an essentially flat parameter format (`DataFrames` with `"value"` column).
 We can exploit the current deprecation cycle to rename the current `cov` and `sdcorr` constraints to `FlatCovConstraint` and `FlatSdcorrConstraint`.
 This prepares the introduction of a more natural `CovConstraint` and `SdcorrConstraint`